-Your potential for success at a trade show depends a great deal on your advance preparation.
+Your potential for success at a trade show depends a great deal on your advanced preparation.

 To maximize your participation consider the following before you’re off and running to the next trade show.